IntelligentSystemsLabUTV/ros2-examples/README.md

 - the terminal is supposed to handle colors;
 - the non-root internal user is selected;
 - an interactive shell is allocated for the container, allowing for signals to be passed, but `stdin` is closed;
-- **current user's `.ssh` directory is mounted inside the container internal user's home directory as read-only**, to allow for remote services such as GitHub repositories to be used from inside the container too;
+- **current user's `.ssh` directory is mounted inside the container internal user's home directory**, to allow for remote services such as GitHub repositories to be used from inside the container too;
 - **configuration files and command history files are mounted inside the container**, where they are expected to be, in order to allow for changes to be implemented quickly and for command history to be preserved;
 - **the current host workspace folder is mounted inside the container**, to be reopened by VS Code.